ZhenghaoZhu/zhenghaozhu.me/content/posts/Hugo site on Github with domain from Namecheap/index.md

 ---
-title: Host a Hugo site on Github with a custom domain from Namecheap
+title: Hugo site on Github with domain from Namecheap
 date: "2019-07-22"
 author: Zhenghao Zhu
 draft: false